-In a fire or other emergency situation, the Manager in Charge is the Incident Manager (IM).
+In a fire or other emergency situation, the Executive Director or designate is the Incident Manager (IM).
 The IM has the authority to put the evacuation plan into effect.

-- 1) Assess the magnitude and type of threat. - 2) Don appropriate vest/label so you are easily identified (Vests and labels in emergency bag at reception). - 3) Ensure notification of ED/designate regarding decision to put evacuation plan into effect. - 4) Assign a Nurse for Triage Nurse (TN).
-See duties of TN (Senior RN to be assigned as triage). - 5) Assign a Nurse for each triage zone (3 red, yellow, green).
-(1 from each floor ). - 6) Assign a team member to triage the white zone for uninjured residents. - 7) Assign team members to accompany residents to the relocation areas. (clear emergency floor first then start at top work down). - 8) Assign a team member as Logistics lead who will be responsible for staffing assignments: ensuring team members are at relocation sites; initiating call-in procedure, etc. (see duties of Logistics lead).
-(Staff doing Fan out will direct staff where to go and record info.

-- 9) Assign a team member as Runner to be a communication link for updates.
-In the event of a total communication shutdown, the pre-designated external communication center will be activated and the runner will provide ongoing relaying of messages.
-(Use Walkie Talkies for communication. - Assign a team member to be Liaison lead (coordinate activities and communication with external emergency personnel (fire, ambulance, hospital, etc.). (see duties of Liaison lead).
-(Doc or designate). - 11) Assign a team member in each RHA/neighbourhood to account for all residents in their RHA/neighbourhood.
-(Senior nurse on each floor). - 12) Assign a team member as Communications lead (see duty outline contact/ update family members, respond to media inquiries. (office manager ). - 13) Assign team members to monitor exit doors to prevent re-entry of residents or unauthorized personnel and to ensure the doors do not close and lock authorized personnel out (IM will delegate). - 14) Assign team members to monitor external traffic flow to ensure unimpeded access for emergency vehicles and access to building for emergency personnel (fire, ambulance, etc.) (Maintenance / housekeepers). - 15) Ensure all areas are secure and all duties are complete. - 16) Proceed to triage area to assist with treatment of injured residents as directed (IM will delegate). - 17) In conjunction with the DOC/designate, ensure MAR books are removed and transported to the receiving site(s).
-(Floor in charge nurse have Laptops). - 18) Complete Incident Manager Evacuation Checklist.
+- 1) Assess the magnitude and type of threat. - 2) Don appropriate vest/label so you are easily identified.
+Vest located in the emergency evacuation kit located at main reception. - 3) Ensure notification of ED/designate regarding decision to put evacuation plan into effect. - 4) Assign a Nurse for Triage Nurse (TN).
+See duties of TN. (see above) - 5) Assign a Nurse for each treatment zone -red, yellow, green. - 6) Assign a team member to oversee the white zone for uninjured residents. - 7) Assign PSW team members to accompany residents to the relocation areas. - Assign a team member (Scheduling Coordinator) as Logistics lead who will be responsible for staffing assignments: ensuring team members are at relocation sites; initiating call-in procedure, etc. (see duties of Logistics lead). - 9) Assign a team member as Runner (DRP) to be a communication link for updates.
+In the event of a total communication shutdown, the pre-designated external communication Centre will be activated and the runner will provide ongoing relaying of messages. - 10) Assign a team member to be Liaison lead (ADOC) to coordinate activities and communication with external emergency personnel (fire, ambulance, hospital, etc.). (see duties of Liaison lead). - 11) Assign a team member (PSW) in each RHA to account for all residents in their RHA. - 12) Assign a team member as Communications lead (RFC) (see duty outline contact/ update family members, respond to media inquiries. - 13) Assign team members to monitor exit doors to prevent re-entry of residents or unauthorized personnel and to ensure the doors do not close and lock authorized personnel out. - 14) Assign team members to monitor external traffic flow to ensure unimpeded access for emergency vehicles and access to building for emergency personnel (fire, ambulance, etc.) - 15) Ensure all areas are secure and all duties are complete. - 16) Proceed to triage area to assist with treatment of injured residents as required. - 17) In conjunction with the DOC/designate, ensure MAR books are removed and transported to the receiving site(s). - 18) Complete Incident Manager Evacuation Checklist.